flygeneticist/flygeneticist/README.md

 ## I'm a Husband, Developer, and Teacher!

-- 🔭 Currently I am creating a web development workshop for underprivilaged students in the Philippines 🇵🇭
+- 🔭 Currently I am tutoring students on web development
-- 🌱 I’m working on getting better with Rust 🦀 & React
+- 🌱 I’m working on getting better with TypeScript
-- 💪 2020 Goals: Taking time for daily reflections
+- 💪 2021 Goals: Take time for daily reflections
 - ⚡ Fun fact: I love to cook and enjoy hiking

 ### Connect with me: